 Christmas Is Not An Israeli Public Holiday

 Because the population of Israel is mainly Jewish, Christmas is not even listed as one of their public holidays.
-This is simply because the Jewish people does not celebrate Christmas as one of their holidays.
+This is simply because the Jewish people do not celebrate Christmas as one of their holidays.

 When I lived in Bangkok, Thailand, this was very similar; Thailand is mainly Buddhist.
 Christmas for us was also not a public holiday.
 But those of us who were Christian usually took the day off and celebrated Christmas.
 It did not feel the same as Christmas in many other parts of the world, where everything is closed down on Christmas day, but we had some wonderful Christmas celebrations in Thailand.

-Judaism Has Their Own Important Religious Holidays
+Judaism Has Their Important Religious Holidays

-Judaism has its important religious holidays that many Christians are not familiar with.
+Judaism has important religious holidays that many Christians are not familiar with.
 These holidays for the Jewish people are considered extremely important, similar to how Christians celebrate Easter or Christmas.

 Judaism’s Most Important Religious Holidays